ckeditor/ckeditor5/docs/installation/integrations/dotnet.md

 # Compatibility with .NET

 As a pure JavaScript/TypeScript application, CKEditor 5 will work inside any environment that supports such components.
-While we do not offer official integrations for any non-JavaScript frameworks, you can include a custom build of CKE5 in a non-JS framework of your choice, for example, Microsoft's [.NET](https://dotnet.microsoft.com/).
+While we do not offer official integrations for any non-JavaScript frameworks, you can include a custom build of CKEditor 5 in a non-JS framework of your choice, for example, Microsoft's [.NET](https://dotnet.microsoft.com/).

-The core of the integration is preparing a build of CKEditor 5 with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and then importing it into your .NET project.
+The core of the integration is preparing a custom CKEditor 5 build with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and then importing it into your .NET project.

 ## Preparing a build

 The easiest way of preparing a custom build of CKEditor 5 is to use our [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
-It is a powerful tool that lets you efortlessly create a rich text editor that is custom-tailored to your needs.
-With the online builder, you can choose the desired editor type, plugins, configure the toolbar, and choose the UI language for your editor.
+It is a powerful tool that lets you effortlessly create a rich text editor that is custom-tailored to your needs.
+With the online builder, you can choose the desired editor type, and plugins, configure the toolbar, and choose the UI language for your editor.

-You can learn more about creating custom builds of CKE5 via the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation guide}.
+You can learn more about creating custom CKEditor 5 builds with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.

 ## Setting up the project